 - report and summarise the development design, the proposed nutrient management practices and the nutrient exports clearly and concisely

-- allow assessment by state and local government agencies to streamline the approval process in a consistent manner.
+- allow assessment by state and local government agencies in a consistent manner, and potentially streamline assessment of nutrient management measures